Think different: Reception and influence

 Upon release, the "Think different" Campaign proved to be an enormous success for Apple and TBWA\Chiat\Day.
-Critically acclaimed, the spot would garner numerous awards and accolades, including the 1998 Emmy Award for Best Commercial and the 2000 Grand Effie Award for most effective campaign in America.
+Critically acclaimed, the spot received numerous awards and accolades, including the 1998 Emmy Award for Best Commercial and the 2000 Grand Effie Award for most effective campaign in America.

 In retrospect, the new ad campaign marked the beginning of Apple's re-emergence as a marketing powerhouse.
 In the years leading up to the ad Apple had lost market share to the Wintel ecosystem which offered lower prices, more software choices, and higher-performance CPUs.
 Worse for Apple's reputation was the high-profile failure of the Apple Newton, a billion-dollar project that proved to be a technical and commercial dud.
 The success of the "Think different" campaign, along with the return of Steve Jobs, bolstered the Apple brand and reestablished the "counter-culture" aura of its earlier days, setting the stage for the immensely successful iMac all-in-one personal computer and later the Mac OS X (now named macOS) operating system.

+The campaign was parodied in an easter egg in the movie Monsters, Inc. with an magazine cover captioned "Scare Different."